-The amendments to the 2014 Plan (which we refer to collectively, with the remainder of the 2014 Plan, as the "Amended and Restated 2014 Plan"), which would increase the shares authorized for issuance under the plan by an additional 3,000,000 shares and prohibit the company from approving payments of dividends on unvested equity, were recommended by the compensation committee and approved by our board on March 27, 2018, subject to stockholder approval.
+This amendment to the 2014 Plan (which we refer to collectively, with the remainder of the 2014 Plan, as the "Amended and Restated 2014 Plan"), which would increase the shares authorized for issuance under the plan by an additional 1,400,000 shares, was recommended by the compensation committee and approved by our board on March 4, 2020 and March 5, 2020, respectively, subject to stockholder approval.

-On March 20, 2018, the last reported bid price of our common stock was \$4.50 per share.
+On March 5, 2020, the last reported bid price of our common stock was \$7.11 per share.

-Our board of directors recommends that the stockholders vote "FOR" approval of the amendments to our 2014 Stock Incentive Plan to increase by an additional 3,000,000 shares the number of shares authorized for issuance under the Plan and to limit payments of dividends on equity awards.
+Our board of directors recommends that the stockholders vote "FOR" approval of the amendment to our 2014 Stock Incentive Plan to increase by an additional 1,400,000 shares the number of shares authorized for issuance under the Plan.